Protostellar disks in their natural habitat -- the formation of protostars and their accretion disks in the turbulent and magnetized interstellar medium: Methods

 \subsection{Cooling and equation of state}

 Previous studies that carried out zoom-in simulations of protostellar disks from larger scales have sometimes assumed optically thin cooling throughout the entire simulation and inserted relatively large sink particles \citep{kueffmeier2017zoom}.
-However, such a treatment is a not appropriate on the smallest scales in our simulation, as we also model the phase of the first and second Larson core.
+However, such a treatment is not appropriate on the smallest scales in our simulation, as we also model the phase of the first and second Larson core.

 Instead of using a full radiation treatment for the temperature evolution or non-equilibrium chemistry, we also use equilibrium cooling to model the evolution of the supernova remnants and subsequent formation of prestellar cores.
 For the zoom-in regions within those cores, we apply a barotropic equation of state, based on a density threshold.
 For the former, we adopt the same prescription as \cite{guo24snr}, except that we use a different (however, as in their case, fixed) mean molecular weight $\mu$ = 1.4 \citep[as used by ][ for their simulation with an equilibrium cooling formula]{micic2013cloud}, more appropriate for the neutral atomic ISM.
+As pointed out by \cite{micic2013cloud}, there are caveats related to this prescription even as a simplified equilibrium cooling formula, and it is likely not accurate even at significantly lower densities than the highest one we model using it ($n \sim 10^6$ cm$^{-3}$).
 A more accurate approach would of course need to follow the non-equilibrium abundances of different chemical species, which is, however, beyond the scope of this work \citep[see, e.g.,][for examples of a more complete description]{walch2015silcc,gatto2015ism}. \cite{guo24snr} use the low-temperature equilibrium cooling formula from \cite{koyama_inutsuka2002cooling} for $T < 10^{4.2}$ K:

 with $\Gamma = 2\cdot 10^{-26} \, {\rm erg} \, {\rm s}^{-1}$ \citep[note our differing value, which set is as in ][]{micic2013cloud}.
 In the range 10$^{4.2} < T < 10^{8.15}$ K, we log-log interpolate the values in Table~2 of \cite{schure2009cooling}.
 Above 10$^{8.15}$ K, a fit from \cite{schneider_robertson2018cooling} is used: